shred/acme4j/src/doc/docs/usage/order.md

 Optional<Http01Challenge> challenge = auth.findChallenge(Http01Challenge.class); // by type
 ```

-It returns a properly casted `Challenge` object, or _empty_ if your challenge type was not offered by the CA. In this example, your system choses `Http01Challenge` because it is able to respond to a [http-01](../challenge/http-01.md) challenge.
+It returns a properly cast `Challenge` object, or _empty_ if your challenge type was not offered by the CA. In this example, your system chooses `Http01Challenge` because it is able to respond to an [http-01](../challenge/http-01.md) challenge.

 !!! tip
     Passing the challenge type is preferred over the challenge name, as type checks are performed at compile time here.
 Passing in the challenge name might result in a `ClassCastException` at runtime.